Root subgroups on affine spherical varieties: Introduction

-In~\cite{RvS}, $B$-root subgroups are used to prove that a smooth affine spherical $G$-variety that is not isomorphic to a torus is uniquely determined by its automorphism group inside the category of smooth affine irreducible varieties.
-The only $B$-root subgroups appearing in this paper are a central $\GG_a$-subgroup of the maximal unipotent subgroup $U$ of the reductive group $G$ (which is automatically normalized by $B$) and all its replicas.
-It turns out that the information on weights of these subgroups is sufficient to describe the asymptotic cone of the set of weights of $B$-root subgroups \cite[Proposition~8.1]{RvS}.
-In turn, this cone allows to reconstruct the weight monoid of an affine spherical $G$-variety $X$ \cite[Theorem~8.2]{RvS} and thus to determine $X$ by its automorphism group.

-One more motivation for studying $B$-root subgroups on affine spherical $G$-varieties comes from~\cite{Avd} where $B$-root subgroups naturally arise in the study of certain combinatorial invariants of spherical subgroups, see~\S\,\ref{subsec_spherical_subgroups} for details.
+By now, $B$-root subgroups on affine spherical $G$-varieties have already appeared in the literature.
+In~\cite{RvS}, $B$-root subgroups are used to prove that a smooth affine spherical $G$-variety not isomorphic to a torus is uniquely determined by its automorphism group in the category of smooth affine irreducible varieties.
+The only $B$-root subgroups appearing there are a central $\GG_a$-subgroup of the unipotent radical $U \subseteq B$ (see Construction~\ref{constr_central_subgroups}) and all its replicas (see Construction~\ref{constr_replicas}).
+In~\cite{Avd}, $B$-root subgroups on affine spherical $G$-varieties naturally arise and play an important role in the study of certain combinatorial invariants of spherical subgroups; see~\S\,\ref{subsec_spherical_subgroups} for details.

-If $G= B = T$ is a torus then affine spherical $G$-varieties are more known as affine toric $T$-varieties, and in this case it is known that every $T$-root subgroup on an affine toric $T$-variety $X$ is uniquely determined by its weight, the set of weights of all $T$-root subgroups on~$X$ admits a complete combinatorial description in terms of so-called Demazure roots, and every $T$-stable prime divisor on~$X$ can be moved by an appropriate $T$-root subgroup.
+As was already mentioned above, every $T$-root subgroup on an affine toric $T$-variety $Z$ is uniquely determined by its weight and the set of weights is described in terms of Demazure roots.
+In many applications, the following property of $T$-root subgroups on affine toric $T$-varieties is of particular importance: every $T$-root subgroup on $Z$ moves a unique $T$-stable prime divisor on~$Z$.
+Moreover, there is a bijection between the $T$-stable prime divisors on~$Z$ and the equivalence classes of $T$-root subgroups on~$Z$ under which each $T$-stable prime divisor $D \subseteq X$ corresponds to all $T$-root subgroups on~$Z$ that move~$D$.
+See~\S\,\ref{sec2} for details on these results.